railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

     cd

-Move into your workspace directory:
+Move into your desktop, then into the RailsBridge folder:

+    cd Desktop
-    cd workspace
+    cd railsbridge

 Type this: